RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Respondent (Crown): Defended the compellability of Mrs. Glasby under the Evidence Act 1995, justified the cross-examination under s 38, and argued that any trial errors were not fundamental and did not deny Glasby a fair trial.
 The Crown also defended the life sentence as appropriate given the gravity of the offence.
     - Judicial Opinions:
       - The judges concurred that Mrs. Glasby was a compellable witness and that her cross-examination was properly allowed.
 They acknowledged an error in jury directions regarding hearsay but concluded that the error did not result in a miscarriage of justice.
-      - The life sentence was deemed appropriate, and the disparity with Mrs. Glasby’s sentence was justified based on their respective roles in the crime.
+      - The life sentence was deemed appropriate, and the disparity with Mrs. Glasby's sentence was justified based on their respective roles in the crime.
     - Legal Reasoning:
       - The Court determined that s 18 of the Evidence Act 1995 applied retrospectively and that the trial judge properly exercised discretion in requiring Mrs. Glasby to testify.
       - Regarding the hearsay issue, the Court accepted that the trial judge had not provided adequate directions to the jury, but the weight of other evidence meant that this error did not deny Glasby a fair trial.
-      - The Court also found that the trial judge’s refusal to discharge the jury was appropriate, given the instructions to disregard the prejudicial comments.
+      - The Court also found that the trial judge's refusal to discharge the jury was appropriate, given the instructions to disregard the prejudicial comments.
-      - The life sentence was upheld as proportionate to Glasby’s culpability.
+      - The life sentence was upheld as proportionate to Glasby's culpability.
     - Ratio Decidendi:
-      - Mrs. Glasby was a compellable witness under the Evidence Act 1995 (NSW), and the trial judge’s errors in jury directions did not amount to a miscarriage of justice due to the strength of the evidence against Glasby.
+      - Mrs. Glasby was a compellable witness under the Evidence Act 1995 (NSW), and the trial judge's errors in jury directions did not amount to a miscarriage of justice due to the strength of the evidence against Glasby.
-      - The life sentence was appropriate given the premeditated nature of the crime and Glasby’s dominant role.
+      - The life sentence was appropriate given the premeditated nature of the crime and Glasby's dominant role.
     - Result:
       - The appeal against conviction and sentence was dismissed.
-      - Glasby’s conviction for murder and life sentence were upheld by the Court.
+      - Glasby's conviction for murder and life sentence were upheld by the Court.
     - Relevance to Modern Law:
       - This case highlights the application of the Evidence Act 1995 in compelling spousal testimony and underscores the impact of Lee v The Queen on the treatment of hearsay evidence in criminal trials.
 It reinforces the principle that errors in jury directions may not warrant overturning a conviction if the evidence against the accused is overwhelming.
-      - It also illustrates the court’s discretion in balancing issues of parity in sentencing between co-offenders.
+      - It also illustrates the court's discretion in balancing issues of parity in sentencing between co-offenders.
 ## Week 3A: Calling Witnesses

   - Witnesses